For municipal, parks & public works procurement

 CSI Division 32 specification

-Drop-in three-part specification under Section 32 14 13 / 32 14 16.
-Editable for project-specific lift, base, blend, and edge restraint conditions.
+Three-part spec under Section 32 14 13 / 32 14 16.
+Editable for lift, base, and edge conditions.
 Compatible with standard municipal project manuals.

 02 — Budget references